Nurse, golf player and motor mechanic among those convicted for drink-driving in Sussex

 Romance fraud case studies

 How to spot the signs of romance fraud or a romance fraud victim

 What to do if you spot a fake profile or have been contacted by fraudsters online

 To read the newsletter visit our website here.
 Neighbourhood Watch

-We work closely with the local Neighbourhood Watch Scheme.
+We work closely with the Hastings Neighbourhood Watch Scheme.

 Neighbourhood Watch is about getting people together with their community to take action to reduce crime, these schemes can also; cut crime and the opportunity for crime, help and reassure those who live in the area and encourage neighbourliness and close communities.

 To find out more about the local scheme, and for information on how to join, visit the Hastings and St Leonards Neighbourhood Watch website.